-- 1. Appointing KPMG LLP as auditors of the Company to hold office until the next annual general meeting and authorizing the directors of the Company to fix their remuneration; - 2.
-Approving the Company's incentive stock option plan, as more particularly described in the accompanying Circular; - 3.
-Setting the number of directors at five (5); and - 4.
+- 1. Appointing MNP LLP as auditors of the Company to hold office until the next annual general meeting and authorizing the directors of the Company to fix their remuneration; - 2.
+Approving the Company's incentive stock option plan, including the proposed amendments to the Company's incentive stock option plan, as more particularly described in the accompanying Circular; - 3.
+Setting the number of directors at six (6); and - 4.
 Electing as a director each person nominated by Africa Energy.